Clarinet

 There are approximately 22-25 clarinet students at DePaul, of whom 16-18 are undergraduate students and 6-8 are master's and certificate students.
 At this time we do not offer a doctorate.
 All students have contact with faculty members through weekly lessons and studio class, and students often study with more than one faculty member during their career at DePaul.
 We pride ourselves in the collegial attitude among our students, fostered by faculty members who have similar teaching ideas, playing styles and attitudes.
 DePaul’s unique attitude of mutual support allows for individual, healthy growth.

-While at DePaul, clarinet students have opportunities to perform in our two orchestras, two wind ensembles, contemporary ensemble, opera orchestra and chamber music groups.
+While at DePaul, clarinet students have opportunities to perform in our two orchestras, a wind ensemble, contemporary ensemble, opera orchestra and chamber music groups.
 They may also take orchestral repertoire courses, courses in studio teaching as a career and in the business of music.
 Studio class topics include the study of performance, how to teach, supervised peer teaching, reed making and adjustment, repertoire, orchestral excerpts, audition preparation and much more.

 Studio and playing assignments are based on the needs of the particular student, but all students receive a well rounded education to improve technical basics, such as embouchure and tongue position, tonal development, consistent intonation, articulation, breathing, technical development and how to practice, how to take a successful audition, etc. Study materials consist of much of the basic scale and etude repertoire, solo and chamber literature, and orchestral literature and excerpts.